ggseg/ggseg3d/README.md

 2.  `aseg` - Automatic subcortical segmentation.

 We are working on creating a detailed description in the wiki on how to create and contribute atlases to the package.
-The `ggseg` function already allows you to provide it with a data.frame of a custom atlas if you have it, but is must correspond to certain specifications to work.
+The `ggseg3d` function already allows you to provide it with a data.frame of a custom atlas if you have it, but is must correspond to certain specifications to work.